breadboard-ai/breadboard/packages/website/src/docs/guides/cookbook.md

 Each component handles a distinct part of the process for us.

 - **Looper**.
-This handles the conversation flow, and keeps us in an endless loop (hence the name) going from specialist to human.
+This runs the conversation flow, keeping us in an endless loop going from specialist to human and back again.
 - **Specialist**.
-This is an LLM-backed component that takes in the conversation history and responds to the user.
+This is an LLM-backed component that takes in the conversation history and responds to the user's most recent message.
 - **Human**.
 This captures multi-modal user input and formats it correctly for the specialist.

 Now we have the components we need to wire them up.